Skip to content

 • Season of bloom - So the habitat value of your project is maximized, we require at least three different blooming species for spring, summer, and fall.
 Native plant nursery websites, catalogs, or plant labels will include bloom time.
 You can also look up plants on Minnesota Wildflowers.

-*** Check out this Native Plant List Example! ***
+Example Native Plant List

 Ecologically Friendly Maintenance